 Through research and anecdotes, Grit shows that success is not based on talent but on passion and a strong work ethic.
-Basically, she tells readers how and why they can achieve their goals as long as they are committed to working hard for it.
+She tells readers how and why they can achieve their goals as long as they are committed to working hard for it.

 By Daymond John

 If you think your bootstrapping is holding you back, read this book and think again.
 Author, FUBU founder, and ABC’s Shark Tank star Daymond John humbly started his business with only $40 in his pocket.

 John’s lack of financial resources drove him to be more innovative and dream up creative, cost-efficient campaigns that eventually launched his fashion brand FUBU into a $6 billion dollar global phenomenon.
 But had he started with more funds, he might never have had the desperation to do things differently.